 Analytics & Forecasting

-Any inventory analytics features in a POS will be oriented towards managers trying to make sales decisions.
+Any inventory analytics features in a POS will be oriented toward managers trying to make sales decisions.
 As a result, these reports are most often an extension of the POS’ sales reporting features.
-Most modern point of sale systems also track and report on data in real time giving users up-to-the-minute information on what's going on in their businesses.
+Most modern point-of-sale systems also track market analysis to identify trends and provide reports on data in real-time giving users up-to-the-minute information on what's going on in their businesses.

 - Track inventory usage over time